sematext/docs/docs/sematext-enterprise/on-premises-vs-saas.md

       </td>
       <td>New features available as new releases become available.
 Upgrades performed by your team.
       </td>
-      <td>New features continuously added without service interruption or downtime
+      <td>New <a href="https://sematext.com/product-updates/">features continuously added</a> without service interruption or downtime
       </td>
     </tr>
     <tr>